ublue-os/bluefin/.github/pull_request_template.md

 <!---

-## Thank you for contributing to the Universal Blue project!
+## Thank you for contributing to the Finite OS project!

-Please [read the Contributor's Guide](https://universal-blue.org/CONTRIBUTING/) before submitting a pull request.

 -->